DSP-Tan/ogham-cloud/pdf_scraper/notes.md

      This way we will not by accident associate a page footer ("page 2") with the text we are trying to classify.
 This will facilitate the classification of more complex text types.

+# cluster detection on all documents

+When we start with a new type of document, we could try to do cluster detection on the entierety of the lines of all the documents (concatenated doc_df s for each year).
+That way we might better be able to see what they have in common, the properties of their titles, footers, etc.

+You could do it by page perhaps if there are similarities across pages.